dreamfactorysoftware/platform-wiki/setup-guide/3-etl/EmrEtlRunner-setup.md

 shell script available in the SnowPlow GitHub repository at [`/3-etl/emr-etl-runner/bin/snowplow-emr-etl-runner.sh`] [bash-script].

-You need to edit this script and update the two variables:
+You need to edit this script and update the three variables:

     rvm_path=/path/to/.rvm # Typically in the $HOME of the user who installed RVM RUNNER_PATH=/path/to/snowplow/3-etl/snowplow-emr-etl-runner
     RUNNER_CONFIG=/path/to/your-config.yml

+So for example if you installed RVM as the `admin` user, then you would set:

+    rvm_path=/home/admin/.rvm

 Now, assuming you're using the excellent [cronic] [cronic] as a wrapper for your cronjobs, and that both cronic and Bundler are on your path, you can